Kurento/kurento-room/kurento-room-doc/src/site/sphinx/code_structure.rst

 Project modules:

 - **kurento-room** - reactor project
-- **kurento-room/kurento-room-sdk** - module that provides an interface for
+- **kurento-room/kurento-room-sdk** - module that provides a management
-  Java developers of room-type applications
+  interface for developers of multimedia conferences (rooms) applications in Java
 - **kurento-room/kurento-room-server** - Kurento's own implementation of a
   room API, it provides the WebSockets API for the communications between room clients and the server.
+- **kurento-room/kurento-room-client** - Java library that uses WebSockets and
+  JSON-RPC to interact with the server-side of the Room API.
+Can be used to implement the client-side of a room application.
 - **kurento-room/kurento-room-client-js** - Javascript library that acts as
   wrapper for several JS APIs (WebRTC, WebSockets, Kurento Utils).
 Can be used to implement the client-side of a room application.